 If you were to transfer to a defined contribution scheme then you could take advantage of an enhanced annuity which could provide an attractive alternative for those who are not in good health and could provide a higher income than if you took the income available from your final salary scheme.

-Alternatively, if passing money on to your beneficiaries on death is a priority, it could be beneficial to transfer your pension to a drawdown pension and take advantage of the inheritance rules surrounding personal pensions.
+Alternatively, if passing money on to your beneficiaries on death is a priority, it could be beneficial to transfer your pension to a drawdown pension (calculate how much yours could be) and take advantage of the inheritance rules surrounding personal pensions.
 Whatever the reason, your health could have a bearing on whether or not a transfer is in your best interests.

 If your Pension is over the Lifetime Allowance (LTA) your Pension Scheme Administrators will deduct the additional 25% tax at source from your pensionable income, they’ll adjust the amount as soon as your pension becomes payable.

 Under defined contribution arrangements, current tax rules allow wealthy individuals using Flexible Drawdown to defer the Lifetime Allowance Tax until they are 75.
 This can be achieved by keeping drawings within the LTA limits up to age 75 (and gaining the benefit of a largely tax-exempt investment account until that date), when the surcharge tax will become due on the excess value of the fund.

 If you have no need for the funds in excess of the LTA then you could consider leaving these invested in your pension.
 Although you have to pay the LTA charge of 25% at age 75, the funds will remain outside of your estate.
 If you die after your 75th birthday your ultimate beneficiaries will have to pay income tax on the benefits but this may be preferable to you paying income tax on the income and inheritance tax (currently 40%) on any funds that remain in your estate.